AkshayV47/Automatic-Chimney-Speed-Controller/README.md

 The **Automatic Chimney Speed Controller** demonstrates how IoT and embedded systems can be used to automate everyday appliances for improved safety, efficiency, and user convenience.
 This project serves as a practical implementation of smart home automation using ESP technology.

 ---

-⭐ *If you find this project useful, consider giving it a star on GitHub!*